Honors Physics

 http://www.mrwaynesclass.com

 Physics by Cutnell and Johnson, 5th Edition (2001).
 Published by John Wiley & Sons, New York.
 Students will not be assigned a textbook unless he or she asks for it.
-(Lost textbooks cost $50 to $120 to replace.)
-There will be a small set of textbooks available in the class.
-Textbook resources and problem sets are on this website and in the "My Documents" folder on the student's netbook.
+Instead of using a printed book, the textbook resources are on my website, www.mrwaynesclass.com.
+Learning resources can be found at www.mrwaynesclass.com/textbook

 (Some topics may be covered out of this order)